 In 2016 Sean was welcomed onto the committee for the knowledge and experience he brings, and we are extremely happy that he agreed to take on the job of Boat Officer.

 Currently Sean is devoting unstinting time and energy into the process of the acquisition of a brand new boat.

 Jonathan has only just joined Kuwait Mantas Diving Club, having learnt to dive on holiday.
 He seems to have inexhaustible energy in doing things for the boat and the club, which we are happy to channel into looking after our equipment.

 Responsible for organizing courses and their instructors, the Training Officer is the first point of contact for upgrading qualifications and skill-development.

 With the other major jobs which make diving possible, of Boat Officer and Equipment Officer, covered extremely well by more than competent people, our Diving Officer has taken this role upon himself again for the current year.

 Self-explanatory role, essential to keep the club boat running and other equipment in good order.

 Shortly after arriving in Kuwait, Milla agreed to join the committee and take over the updating of the website.
-However she also did such a good job helping to organise several events that she has been given this task for 2014 - 2015
+However she also did such a good job helping to organise several events that we were only too willing for her to take on this task for 2014 - 2017.

 Website Content Editor